8 Web-Based Analysis with ReliaShiny

 Reliability Growth Module

-The Reliability Growth module fits Duane and Crow-AMSAA reliability growth models.
+The Reliability Growth module fits Crow-AMSAA and Duane reliability growth models.
+The app includes a preloaded Simple Data dataset for immediate exploration.

 ReliaShiny Reliability Growth module displaying a Crow-AMSAA cumulative failures plot with fitted model curve.